TomasHubelbauer/csfd-digest/README.md

 Wait for GitHub support to get back to me about why commits made by the Azure Pipelines app integration do not cause a GitHub Pages deployment.

+Minimize modal top margin on mobile.

+Make YouTube embed 100% modal width on mobile.

+Reset modal scroll position when opening new movie on mobile.

+See if modal scroll can be made smooth like main scroll in iOS Safari.

+Display a note if no screening dates are available in the selected cinemas (How can this happen?
+Yet it does for some movies.)

+Add in and out transition animation for the popup.

+Fix 3D animation perspective for the tile shake on mobile or remove it if weird.